SAP/spartacus-docs/_pages/dev/session-management.md

 },
 ```

-Along with this services we created `CSAgentAuthService` which is responsible for CS agent login/logout process. `AsmAuthStorageService` stores a bit more information than the original `AuthStorageService`.
-And those information must be persisted in browser as well so we created `AsmStatePersistenceService` to work alongside the `AuthStatePersistenceService`.
-So part of the data in `AsmAuthStorageService` is initialized by `AuthStatePersistenceService` and the rest by `AsmStatePersistenceService`.
+Along with these services, Spartacus now has a `CSAgentAuthService` that is responsible for the CS agent login and logout process.
+The `AsmAuthStorageService` stores a bit more information than the original `AuthStorageService`, and this information must be persisted in browser as well, so the `AsmStatePersistenceService` was created to work alongside the `AuthStatePersistenceService`.
+Part of the data in `AsmAuthStorageService` is initialized by the `AuthStatePersistenceService`, and the rest is resolved by the `AsmStatePersistenceService`.

-We also had to override `AuthHttpHeaderService`, because we don't only need to add the token to OCC calls, but also for ASM calls (eg. listing users available for emulation).
-The error handling for auth errors also had to be improved, because we have to handle for agent requests differently than to normal user (eg. logout agent instead of normal user).
+The `AuthHttpHeaderService` also had to be overridden because Spartacus needs to not only add the token to OCC calls, but also to ASM calls (for example, listing users that are available for emulation).
+The error handling for authentication errors also needed to be improved because Spartacus needs to handle agent requests differently than normal user requests (for example, logging out an agent instead of a regular user).

-`AsmModule` from `@spartacus/core` is a great example of how new `UserAuthModule` can be modified and extended from outside.
-Most of the patterns use there are the same patterns you should use when extending it on your own (eg. providing services, inheritance, building new services be assembling few existing services).
+The `AsmModule` from `@spartacus/core` is a good example of how the new `UserAuthModule` can be modified and extended from the outside.
+Most of the patterns that are used in the `AsmModule` are the same patterns you would use if you wish to extend the `UserAuthModule` (for example, to provide services and inheritance, to build new services, or to assemble a few existing services).

-## Complementary components to `AuthModule`
+## Complementary Components to the AuthModule

-We focused mainly on the `AuthModule` from the `@spartacus/core` library, but there are few complementary components across the codebase to make auth working as you would expect in web application.
+There are a few complementary components across the codebase to make authentication work as you would expect in a web application.

-We still rely on `AuthGuard` and `NotAuthGuard` to protect pages that should be only available to logged in users (`AuthGuard`) and to pages only for anonymous users (`NotAuthGuard`).
-Using them consistently for all pages enables correct redirects after successful login.
-`AuthRedirectService` is called from those guards with information about accessed page.
-Thanks to this once you login, you are redirected to the page you were on (or tried to access) before logging in.
+Spartacus still relies on `AuthGuard` to protect pages that should only be available to logged in users, and `NotAuthGuard` for pages that are only for anonymous users.
+Using these guards consistently for all pages ensures correct redirects after successful login.
+The `AuthRedirectService` is called from these guards with information about the accessed page.
+As a result, when you log in, you are redirected to the page you were on (or tried to access) before logging in.

-Another established pattern by us is the use of `logout` route as the main mechanism to initialize logout process for the user. `AuthService` exposes method to logout user (`coreLogout`), but the process of logout have some gotchas (especially if you use feature called protected routes).
-Instead we recommend redirecting to `logout` page every time you want to logout.
-This flow have you covered with the gotchas (those are mostly redirect issues and staying on page for auth user as not authorized user) and you don't need to worry about them.
+Another established pattern in Spartacus is the use of the `logout` route as the main mechanism for initializing the logout process for the user.
+The `AuthService` exposes the method to log out the user (`coreLogout`), but you need to be careful with the logout process, especially if you use protected routes.
+Instead, it is recommended that you redirect to the `logout` page every time you want to log out.
+This flow allows you to avoid typical logout problems, including redirect issues, as well as having users log out but still remain on a page that is only for authenticated users.

 ## Configuring OpenId

-Refactor of `AuthModule` made `KymaModule` broken and impossible to fix, so we removed it.
-The functionality however can be replicated, by providing proper `authentication` configuration. `KymaModule` was responsible for one thing: fetching JWT token alongside the tokens on user login.
-It was accomplished by using separate OAuth client and calling login endpoint 2 times with different clients.
+The `KymaModule` has been removed, but the functionality can be replicated by providing an appropriate `authentication` configuration.
+The `KymaModule` was responsible only for fetching a JWT token alongside the other tokens that are fetched during user login.
+This was accomplished by using a separate OAuth client and by calling the login endpoint two times with different clients.

-This can be done in one login call, by using the OpenID capable client and setting proper response type and scope.
-Below is the example configuration to get both access token and `id_token` with Resource Owner Password Flow.
+This can be done in one login call by using an OpenID-capable client and setting the proper response type and scope.
+The following is an example configuration to get both the access token and the `id_token` with the Resource Owner Password Flow:

 ```ts
 authentication: {